How to update your catalog

 Dictionary field update

-This partial item updates method allows you to partially update dictionary fields on a Catalog source item.
+You can use the partial item updates method to partially update dictionary fields on a Catalog source item.
 When performing this update, if the dictionary field to update doesn’t exist, the field will be added as a single-item dictionary.
-The examples below demonstrate how to update dictionary fields for items of the product object type.
+The following examples show how to update dictionary fields for items of the product catalog object.
 However, this method is applicable to any other catalog object type, such as variants or availability.

 {